 In the movie adaptation of Mission: Impossible, the team leader Jim Phelps, essentially reversing his portrayal for the entire run of the original and second series, which the movie producers weren't even involved in.

 No Way Out features a remarkable combination of a mole and a Red Herring Mole.
-The murder of the Defense Secretary's mistress is blamed on a Soviet mole as a Red Herring to divert attention from the real killer (the Secretary himself).
+The murder of the mistress (Sean Young) to the Secretary of Defense (Gene Hackman) is blamed on a Soviet mole as a Red Herring to divert attention from the real killer (the Secretary himself).
 The protagonist (Kevin Costner) must race to find evidence of this before they figure out that he's the one being framed.
-The twist is that although he didn't kill the girl, Costner really is a mole.
+The twist is that although he didn't kill the girl, Costner really is a Soviet mole.

 Reservoir Dogs.
 After a heist goes wrong, the main characters become paranoid, with Mr Pink repeatedly claiming there has to be a mole.
 We eventually discover it was Mr Orange.